 The Smashbox Photo Finish Oil & Shine Control Primer was my biggest surprise love of 2019.
 Although this is an expensive primer, it works wonderfully to keep foundation in place all day and prevent oily shine from ruining my makeup.
 Read my full review here.

 Although I do enjoy mattifying primers, I prefer formulas that provide a soft matte finish.
 I don’t want to use primers that will leave my skin looking cakey or dry.
 Whether a primer works for you will depend on your skin concerns, so if you have dry skin, you’d probably flip my ranking!
-Also, foundations that are water-based perform best with primers that are water-based, while primers that are silicone-based tend to perform better with silicone-based primers.
+Also, water-based foundations perform best with water-based primers, while silicone-based primers tend to perform better with silicone-based primers.